-Thank you for choosing Overlake Medical Center—our talented and dedicated team welcomes you and your family.
+Thank you for choosing Overlake Medical Center & Clinics — our talented and dedicated team welcomes you and your family.
 Throughout my 28 years in health care, I have worked in a number of communities and I couldn’t be more pleased to now have the opportunity to help lead the evolution of health care delivery in one of the most dynamic, rapidly growing and intelligent communities in the country.

 I have come to learn about the many ways Overlake serves the Eastside community — through a network of neighborhood clinics, leading edge clinical and surgical care, dedicated Heart and Vascular Center, superior quality care, and work place health screenings — to name a few.